-1. Coding of r eference data
+1. Coding of reference data

-each seating position.
-Seating The first digit is an Arabic numeral the front to the rear of the vehicle. ignates the location of the seating forward motion of the vehicle; the
+Reference data are listed consecutively for each seating position.
+Seating positions are identified by a two-digit code.
+The first digit is an Arabic numeral and designates the row of seats, counting from the front to the rear of the vehicle.
+The second digit is a capital letter which designates the location of the seating position in a row, as viewed in the direction of forward motion of the vehicle; the following letters shall be used: